broadinstitute/cromwell/docs/filesystems/HTTP.md

 Cromwell's default configuration defines an instance of the HTTP filesystem named `http`.
-There is no additional configuration required for the HTTP filesystem itself so adding HTTP filesystem support to a backend is a simple as adding a reference to this filesystem within the backend's `filesystems` stanza. e.g. Cromwell's default `Local` shared filesystem backend is configured like this:
+There is no additional configuration required for the HTTP filesystem itself so adding HTTP filesystem support to a backend is a simple as adding a reference to this filesystem within the backend's `filesystems` stanza. e.g. Cromwell's default `Local` shared filesystem backend is configured like this (a GCP Batch or AWS backend would be configured in a similar way):

 ```
 backend {